 - In sauté pan, heat pineapple and 1/2 cup sugar.
 Simmer on low until sugar and remaining juice thicken, about 20 minutes.
 Set aside to cool.

 - Meanwhile, beat the cream cheese and remaining 1/2 cup sugar until smooth and fluffy.
+Stir in vanilla.
 Fill each triangle with 1 heaping teaspoon of cream cheese mixture.
 Then divide pineapple mixture evenly over cream cheese mixture.

 - Fold longest point of dough up and over filling.
 Pinch 2 shorter points together, then fold longest point back over the top.